 - Ensure that students whose behavior is of concern are contacted through follow-up processes and have access to the appropriate services so that they have the opportunity to improve their welfare;

-- Create a unified reporting and tracking system that will allow members of the BIT to observe patterns of behavior that may elicit assessment and to provide a documented response to distressed students.
+- Create a unified reporting and tracking system that will allow members of the CARES team to observe patterns of behavior that may elicit assessment and to provide a documented response to distressed students.

-The BIT meets regularly to discuss non-emergency situations and routine incidents.
+The CARES team meets regularly to discuss non-emergency situations and routine incidents.
 When a report is deemed urgent, the team, or subset of the team, is ready for an immediate response.

-Members of the BIT team are Mark Desmarais, James Astuto, John Achorn, Lynne Bacon, Christine Hemmings, Nicole Bourque, and Jeff Swayze.
+Members of the CARES team are Mark Desmarais, John Achorn, Lynne Bacon, Christine Hemmings, Nicole Bourque, and Jeff Swayze.